 20,000 supporters of Oxfam and other charities join the biggest ever lobby (at the time) on parliament to call for more aid, especially to Africa.
 One million people sign a petition in support.

 It might not have the most glamorous name, but the launch of the Gender and Development Unit (or GADU) is definitely a landmark moment.
-GADU focuses money and attention on women’s development – a key element of Oxfam’s work to this day.
+GADU focuses money and attention on women’s development.

+First Red Nose Day.
 Oxfam sells the plastic noses that quickly become synonymous with the biannual festival of life-changing comedy.
-We’ve been closely linked with Comic Relief since it was born in 1985 – and we still proudly stock their superlative scarlet snouts.
+We’ve been closely linked with Comic Relief ever since.

 Oxfam collaborates with Traidcraft, Equal Exchange and Twin Trading to develop and launch Cafédirect, a Fair Trade coffee.